-If making a kava tea brew the traditional way, start by placing your medium grind kava root in a muslin bag and kneading it in hot water.
+If making a kava tea brew the traditional way, start by placing your medium grind kava root in a muslin strainer bag and kneading it in hot water.
 We recommend using water only as hot as the water your kitchen faucet provides because boiling water breaks up the starches and turns it into a kava sludge, impossible to strain.
 Coldwater or water that is lukewarm works as well, but tap-hot water provides about a 30% stronger brew and will make for the best kava drinking experience.

-Note: our micronized instant kava root powder is not used for brewing this way.
-It can be just mixed directly into water or a beverage of your choice including coconut water, coconut milk, or cold fruit juice – no preparation needed.
+Note: Our micronized kava root powder is not used for brewing this way.
+It can be just mixed directly into water or a beverage of your choice including coconut water, coconut milk, or cold fruit juice – no preparation is needed.